Brighton's Remarkable Comeback: A Tactical Masterclass Against the Champions

 The Turning Point

-The match's pivotal moment came when Lewis Dunk's shot at the back post was clearly blocked by Matheus Nunes with his arm stretched high, resulting in a penalty that was converted by James Milner on his 640th Premier League appearance.
+The momentum shifted when Lewis Dunk’s back-post effort was clearly blocked by Matheus Nunes’ raised arm, resulting in a penalty.
+Veteran midfielder James Milner converted confidently on his 640th Premier League appearance, sparking Brighton’s revival.

 Key Performance Indicators